Maple leaf

 The maple leaf is the characteristic leaf of the maple tree.
-It is most widely recognized as the national symbol of Canada.
+It is used as the national symbol of Canada.

 History of use in Canada

 By the early 1700s, the maple leaf had been adopted as an emblem by the French Canadians along the Saint Lawrence River.

 Its popularity with French Canadians continued and was reinforced when, at the inaugural meeting of the Saint-Jean-Baptiste Society in 1834, the maple leaf was one of numerous emblems proposed to represent the society.
 Speaking in its favour, Jacques Viger, the first mayor of Montreal, described the maple as "the king of our forest; ... the symbol of the Canadian people."